 You are only as good as your team!

 And your team isn’t limited to your employees.
 Who is on your board of directors?
 Do you have a formal board of advisors?
 Do you have a personal mentor or coach?
-These are people who will tell you what you need to hear versus what you want to hear.
+These people will tell you what you need to hear versus what you want to hear.

 Unless you are willing to be surrounded by people who expect more of you than you do, you will have people telling you what you want to hear and confirming that you are right — when you may be wrong.